 Elephants in the Room by Charlene Wexler

 Elephants In The Room is award-winning author Charlene Wexler's latest collection of short fiction and essays examining life, love, and the tragedy and comedy of the human condition.
-On sale now for $2.99 at Amazon.
+On sale now at Amazon.

 Five-star reviews from readers:

 "What a delightful story!
 Charlene Wexler's work is always fun and full of warmth and wit!"

 "I've been waiting for Charlene Wexler to do another book of short stories and essays.
 Great to be able to read one of her books in short bursts and come back to it again and again.
 There's a lot of funny in this book, and a lot that makes you think, too.
 People of all ages can enjoy her light and breezy style.
 Thanks, Char, for your latest gem!"

 A Letter to my Parents from a Woman Approaching Seventy

 I understand now.

 I understand now: Why you wanted to tell me stories about your youth and my ancestors.
 I only wish I had listened and asked you more questions.

 I understand now: Why you repeated the same stories over and over.
 My friends hold up their fingers to let me know how many times I've told them the same story.
 Sometimes they run out of fingers.